IKJ1992/IKJ1992/README.md

 Also, I have taught through various institutes, online platforms, schools, and universities since 2011 for a variety of people.

-Also, I have taught through various institutes, online platforms, schools, and universities since 2011 for a variety of people.

 I want to talk about AI and data science with my codes for different experience levels.
 I'm really interested in contributing to open-source projects which is useful for people.
 This GitHub page is updating...

 > In my free time, I'm working on [VoXera](https://github.com/VoXera) which is open-source language techs for Persian language.
 If you are interested, I look forward to working with you in [VoXera](https://github.com/VoXera).